PICTOMED

 Welcome to pictomed

-PICTOMED is a web-based, non-verbal, visual communication tool to overcome language barriers in doctor-patient communication.
+PICTOMED's main project is a web-based, non-verbal, visual communication tool to overcome language barriers in doctor-patient communication.

 PICTOMED’s visual communication tool has been mainly developed to help marginalised patients with language barriers due to migration background to get medical attention.